caiodcamargo999/rarityleads_in_cursor/DESIGN_RULES.md

 ## 🗂️ Notion.com as a Database & UX Reference

 - Notion.com is a major reference for all database/list and page creation UX in Rarity Leads.
-- The Leads feature and any list/database UI should follow Notion’s approach to:
+- The Leads feature and any list/database UI should follow Notion's approach to:
   - Creating new items/pages with a clean modal or inline form
-  - Displaying a list of all previous items/queries (like Notion’s database rows)
+  - Displaying a list of all previous items/queries (like Notion's database rows)
   - Allowing users to click any item to view its details/results
   - Organizing data in a visually clean, minimalist, and highly interactive way
-- All future database/list features should be inspired by Notion’s best practices for organization, discoverability, and user experience.
+- All future database/list features should be inspired by Notion's best practices for organization, discoverability, and user experience.

+---

+**This document is the single source of truth for Rarity Leads design.
+All developers must follow these rules without exception.**